tomarrell/snake/validator/README.md

   height: int,
   score: int,
   fruit: []engine.Fruit, // two new generated piece of fruit
-	snake: Snake, // the starting position of the snake
+	snake: engine.Snake, // the starting position of the snake
   signature: string,
 }
 ```